nlbdotdev/react-ticket-frontend/README.md

 - Repro steps
 - Edit overwrite prevention (lock items when in edit?)
 - Would be nice to save new tasks as draft
+- Would be nice to be able to resize task grids seperators